 To use Webhooks or Server Side Schedules with fmESignature Link you will need to ensure the following are in place:

-- your copy of fmESignature Link must be hosted by FileMaker Server v16 or later
+- your copy of fmESignature Link must be hosted by FileMaker Server v16 or later if you are using the PHP API Webhook files

-- you will need to deploy and configure Custom Web Publishing with PHP
+- you will need to deploy and configure Custom Web Publishing with PHP if you are using the PHP API Webhook files

 - the URL needs to begin with HTTPS: DocuSign only support HTTPS Webhook URLs.